J-P-S-O/Web-Server/README.md

 - NodeJS and Electron community
 -
 # Contribute
-- We need to handle bad requests (500)
 - JSON.parse mime types from /conf folder
 - Just create an issue!